ckheaukulani/homepage/content/authors/admin/_index.md

 ### About

 I completed my PhD in the [Machine Learning Group](http://mlg.eng.cam.ac.uk/) at the University of Cambridge, under the supervision of [Zoubin Ghahramani](http://mlg.eng.cam.ac.uk/zoubin/).

-Lancelot F. James
-Several indiviudals who have guided me in the past, was previously supervised by [Andrew R. Barron](http://www.stat.yale.edu/~arb4/) and [Sekhar Tatikonda](http://pantheon.yale.edu/~sct29/) in the Statistics Department at Yale University.

-Amongst my previous roles, I was a Vice President & Executive Director at Goldman Sachs in Hong Kong, where I helped to establish a machine learning team in the Securities division.
+My fellowship was awarded by the Cambridge Trusts and Queens' College.
+During my PhD, I undertook a few internships and consulted, and I subsequently worked as a Vice President & Executive Director at Goldman Sachs in Hong Kong, where I helped to develop a machine learning team in the Securities division.